Balsamic Bacon Brussels Sprouts

 • Want more Brussels sprouts?
 You can easily add up to 2 pounds without changing any other ratios in the recipe.
 So feel free to add a little extra!

 • I purposefully cook the bacon separately for that extra crispy texture.
-I find that when cooking bacon on the same baking sheet as the brussels, you always end up with uncooked pieces of bacon.
+I find that when cooking bacon on the same baking sheet as the Brussels, you always end up with uncooked pieces of bacon.
 So it really is worth it to cook the bacon separately.

 Nutrition